Mohamed Aziz Boukraa

 Short bio

-I completed my PhD in applied mathematics at the University of Caen Normandy in France, where I focused on applying regularization methods to data completion problems in structural mechanics.
-Following that, I worked on seismic data processing for imaging of bedrocks in a collaborative project between the French National Institute for Research in Digital Science and Technology (INRIA) in Paris and the French energy company (EDF).
+I completed my PhD in 2021, in applied mathematics at the University of Caen Normandy in France, with a thesis titled “Fading regularization inverse methods for the identification of boundary conditions in thin plate theory”.
+Following that, I worked as a postdoctoral fellow on a collaborative project between the French National Institute for Research in Digital Science and Technology (INRIA) in Paris and the French energy company EDF.
+Currently, I am a postdoctoral research fellow at UiO under the DSTrain MSCA fellowship, working with the DSB group in the Department of Informatics on medical ultrasound elastography.

 Research interests and hobbies